dianadelg/dianadelg.github.io/README.md

     if you choose to change, use unsplash

 messing around with a parallax website.
-Need to add typing text still in first bubble, about me, skills, experience, (basically break down resume.)
+Need to add skills, experience, (basically break down resume.)

 Also maybe see if there is a way to do sidebar and if you click, it navs to that part of the page? (ex: skills, exp, about me and when user clicks, it brings them there)